mbask/fertplan/README.md

 fertplan introduction
 ================

+The goal of the package is to provide the necessary computation algorithm to perform a fertilization plan for the fields of a farm.
+It heavily follows the agronomic guidelines for integrated agriculture, issued by [Lazio Region](https://www.regione.lazio.it/rl_agricoltura/?vw=contenutidettaglio&id=164 "Web-site of Lazio Region (in italian)"), a public administration in Italy.
+Fertilization plans in the Lazio region territory have to follow these agronomic guidelines with specific attention to [attachment no.
+2](http://www.regione.lazio.it/binary/rl_main/tbl_documenti/AGC_DD_G01782_24_02_2020_Allegato1.pdf "PDF file of the Attachment 2 of the guidelines")
+(from now on *the guidelines*).

+The package provides a set of functions to compute the components of the supply/demand for Nitrogen, Phosphorus \(P_2O_5\), and Potassium
+\(K_2O\) nutrients to field crops.

+## Nitrogen fertilization plan

-The estimation of Nitrogen fertilization concentrations for a yearly crop is the most complex among the ones detailed in the ‘Disciplinare’.
+The estimation of Nitrogen fertilization concentrations for a yearly crop is the most complex among the ones detailed in the *guidelines*.
-The Nitrogen fertilization concentration in kg/ha is estimated as the net resultant of a N balance into the availability pool for the crop and out of it The N balance involves 8 flux components.
-Fluxes that increase N availability to the crop are \> 0 (positive sign), fluxes that deplete soil N pool or N availability for the crop are \< 0 (negative sign).
+The Nitrogen fertilization concentration in kg/ha is estimated as the net resultant of a N balance into the availability pool for the crop and out of it The N balance involves 8 flow components. flowes that increase N availability to the crop are \> 0 (positive sign), flowes that deplete soil N pool or N availability for the crop are \< 0 (negative sign).

-The N flux components include:
+The N flow components include:

 1.  **A** Crop demand for Nitrogen on the basis of its expected yield
 2.  **B** Nitrogen concentration currently in the soil due to its